Apicectomy

 On these occasions, an apicectomy (a minor dental surgery) can be performed if deemed the next necessary step in your optimum dental care and treatment.

 The medical definition of an apicectomy (sometimes called ‘root end surgery’) is the surgical removal of an anatomical apex (the end of the root of the tooth).
-An apicectomy usually involves minor surgery if cysts or infection continue to cause problems after root canal treatment or re-treatment and if our dentists are not able to disinfect and to apply a root canal filling to seal the root tip.
+An apicectomy usually involves minor surgery if cysts or infection continue to cause problems after root canal treatment or re-treatment and if our dentists are not able to disinfect and apply a root canal filling to seal the root tip.

 Once the surgery is complete the gum is stitched back to seal it completely using dissolvable stitches.